Written by: Felicity Flores

 Source: Wikipedia

-The poetic drama Faust by Goethe is still studied and performed today.
+The poetic drama Faust by Goethe remains a staple of study and performance today.
 He also wrote many novels, such as The Sorrow of Young Werther and Wilhelm Meister’s Apprenticeship.

 Moreover, Goethe was a skilled painter, sculptor, and architect.
 He designed several buildings and gardens.